Sansevieria for Clean Air and Allergy Relief

 - How to Improve Your Indoor Air Quality with Plants: Lowe's

-A very detailed and helpful Lowe's clip on bettering indoor air quality
+A very detailed and helpful Lowe's clip on improving indoor air quality.

 - Three Plants for Clean Air: MSU